DILiS-lab/LoopDetectR/cran_comments.md

 This is a resubmission to the initial package version 0.1.1.

 Introduced changes
-* suppress installation of all packages during vignette creation (deSolve...)
+* suppress installation of all packages in the vignette (I had overlooked one, sorry for that)
-* checked all examples: they do not install any package
+* checked all examples in the help files: they do not install any package

 ## Test environments for version 0.1.2
 * local OS X install (R 4.0.2, R-devel 2020-07-01 r78761)